 As young girls, fortune-telling feels exciting and mystical.
 However, we were not exceptions, as people have been using palm readings as a way to tell the future for at least 1,500 years.
-This makes it surprising that there is still so much mystery surrounding this practice.
+This makes it surprising that there is still so much mystery surrounding palm lines and hand shapes.

 This article offers a detailed dive into this ancient form of divination and serves as a guide for learning all there is to know about how to palm reading and the power that lies within our hands.